William Cuevas: Boston Red Sox (second stint)

 On January 5, 2018, Cuevas signed a minor league contract with the Red Sox.
 He was assigned to Triple-A and made 15 appearances (all starts) with Pawtucket through July 1, compiling a 5–5 record with 3.65 ERA in 86 1/3 innings pitched.
 The Red Sox selected his contract on July 2, adding him to their major league roster.
 Cuevas made his season debut with Boston the next day, pitching two innings against the Washington Nationals, allowing one run on two hits; he was optioned back to Triple-A the following day.
-Cuevas was recalled back to Boston on July 8, and without making an appearance was optioned back to Triple-A on July 10.
+Cuevas was recalled to Boston on July 8, and without making an appearance was optioned back to Triple-A on July 10.
 Boston activated Cuevas on August 11, as their 26th player for a doubleheader against the Baltimore Orioles; he pitched in relief in the second game, and was returned to Triple-A the following day.
 Cuevas was called up to Boston on September 1, when rosters expanded.
 Cuevas finished the season with an 0–2 record and 7.41 ERA with Boston, while making nine appearances (one start) and striking out 20 in 17 innings.
 Cuevas was not included on Boston's postseason roster.